Johnny Mnemonic

 "Johnny Mnemonic" is a Cyberpunk short story by American-Canadian writer William Gibson.
 It first appeared in Omni magazine in May 1981, and was subsequently included in Burning Chrome, a 1986 collection of Gibson's short fiction.
 It takes place in the world of Gibson's cyberpunk novels, predating them by some years, and introduces the character Molly Millions, who plays a prominent role in the Sprawl trilogy of novels.
+It was nominated for a Nebula Award in 1982.

 The short story served as the basis for the 1995 film Johnny Mnemonic, whose plot uses the same basic premise but otherwise differs considerably.
 A novelization of Gibson's screenplay written by Terry Bisson was published in 1995.
 In 1996, a film tie-in edition of Gibson's original short story was published as a standalone book.